 The verdict: Vegan cookbooks

 Speedy BOSH! gets our vote, as it is such a handy all-rounder to have in your cookbook arsenal – vegan or not.
 Tasty recipes, basic ingredients and all cooked up in next to no time makes this a very useful book for real life and real kitchens.
 Got a little more time?
-Why not spend January getting better acquainted with veganism via some Japanese ingredients: homemade gyoza and korokke might just make 2021 a bit better.
+Why not spend your time getting better acquainted with veganism via some Japanese ingredients: homemade gyoza and korokke might just make your weekdays and weekends even better.